Cycle Tour from Lübeck to Flensburg

 Day 7: Kappeln – Flensburg, approx. 60 + boat trip or approx. 75 km

 Today's route takes you through the attractive countryside of Angeln, between the Schlei and Flensburg.
 Finally you cycle along the Flensburg Firth to one of Germany’s most beautiful water castles ‒ the renaissance castle in Glücksburg.
-After a visit, cross the firth by boat.
+Once you have paid a visit, cross the firth by boat.
 After almost an hour you will land in Flensburg ‒ the most northern German city along the Baltic Sea Cycle Route.

 Day 8: Individual departure or extension of stay